mrorigo/terminaut/README.md

   tt
   ```
 - **Specify a custom system prompt file (optional):**
+  ```bash
+  tt --system-prompt path/to/system-prompt.md
+  ```
-**Note:** The system prompt defines the agent's behavior.
+  *Note:* The system prompt defines the agent's behavior.
 By customizing it, you can transform Terminaut into a specialized assistant for any task, from coding to system administration or data analysis.
+  - **Specify a custom system prompt file (optional):**
     ```bash
     tt --system-prompt path/to/system-prompt.md
     ```

-  This allows you to customize the agent's behavior by providing a different system prompt.
+    > **Note:** The system prompt defines the agent's behavior.
+Craft your system prompts carefully for best results—clear instructions and boundaries are important.
+    > See the provided [`system-prompt.md`](system-prompt.md) in this repository for a solid example and starting point.

 - **Provide an initial user prompt (optional):**
   ```bash